aaron-casper/mapmaker/README.txt

 Installation Options:

 1. If you would like to rapidly grab everything, just download the .zip.
-    includes: python code and all prefab modules, the old maze generator (py) and mapmaker.exe
+    includes: python code and all prefab modules, some tools (python), and mapmaker.exe

 2. If you only care about the map editor, grab the .exe